 Fostering cybersecurity learning by offering concise “microlesson” content on smartphones.
 This project develops and tests a prototype approach to engaging adult learners in exploring, developing, and refreshing their cybersecurity skills.
 Designed to fit into convenient 5-minute increments, the microlessons feature interactive simulations of key procedures and concepts in cybersecurity defense and attacks.
 This work advances … Continue reading Microlessons to Build Readiness in the Cybersecurity Workforce

 Los Angeles City College’s STEM Pathways Program is supporting success for students who are underrepresented in STEM disciplines.
-Launched in 2016, the STEM Pathways Program at Los Angeles City College aims to increase low-income and Hispanic students’ participation and success in STEM fields.
-The program includes STEM tutoring, specialized counseling, faculty mentoring, math boot camps, … Continue reading Evaluation of LA City College’s STEM Pathways Program
+Launched in 2016, the STEM Pathways Program at Los Angeles City College aimed to increase low-income and Hispanic/Latinx students’ participation and success in STEM fields.
+The program included STEM tutoring, specialized counseling, faculty mentoring, math boot camps, … Continue reading Evaluation of LA City College’s STEM Pathways Program